Selectorweb.com New York

 *

-Intro home - top of the page - email
+Intro home - top of the page -

-* technet.oracle.com/ - Oracle Technology Network
+* technet.oracle.com - Oracle Technology Network

-* directory.google.com/Top/Computers/Software/Databases/Oracle/ - Oracle on Google
+* directory.google.com/Top/Computers/Software/Databases/Oracle - Oracle on Google

-* www.learningoracle.com/ - book recomendations
+* www.learningoracle.com - book recomendations

-* oracle.oreilly.com/ - Oracle books on O'Reilly
+* oracle.oreilly.com - Oracle books on O'Reilly

-* www.oramag.com/ - Oracle Magazine
+* www.oramag.com - Oracle Magazine

-* www.orafaq.org/faqmain.htm - FAQ
+* oracle.ittoolbox.com -

-* http://www.orafaq.net/ - FAQ, Scripts, whole world
+* http://www.orafaq.com = http://www.orafaq.net - FAQ, Scripts, whole world

-* http://www.orafaq.net/faqscrpt.htm - Oracle Scripts
+* http://www.orafaq.net/faqscrpt.htm - Oracle Scripts - very good

 * www.oriolecorp.com/index1.html - Free Oracle SQL scripts and DBA tools

-* www.revealnet.com/ - RevealNet, Oracle information portal.
+* www.revealnet.com - RevealNet, Oracle information portal.

 * www.dbasupport.com/cert/ - Oracle Certification training